Paying for a Disabled Dependent’s Funeral: 3 Supportive Resources

 - The obituary

 Since government benefits only provide a $255 death benefit to a spouse or a child, it is not uncommon for friends and family of the deceased to use credit cards, borrow money from lenders, or even turn to online fundraising platforms to make up the difference between what they have and what they need to pay for final expenses.
+Learn more about how final expense insurance can help.

 From service selection to payment plans, the planning process can seem a bit overwhelming.
 This is especially true if you’ve never been through it before.
 The good news is that there are resources you can use to help walk you through the process.